 - News or events that are seriously outdated but are highlighted as though they are new, especially on the Home page.
 News archives should be weeded for articles that are of no further interest or value.
 If you won an award in 2007, keep the article announcing it, but otherwise consider removing most of them.

 - Broken links really frustrate users.
 There are lots of online tools you can use to identify broken links on your pages.
+An expert SEO audit can help with this!

 - It is essential to update your contact information immediately if it changes.